We have chosen the most classic, but at the same time the most difficult process because this way

 we can flexibly change the riding behavior of the ski.

 It is called wet lamination and it's a precise manual work.
 This is the system where the layers such as base, fibers, core

-Changes in the wood type or change in the thickness of tenths of a millimeter can change every single attribute.
+Changes in the wood type or changes in the thickness of tenths of a millimeter can change every single attribute.

 Not for nothing it is called the core.
 Details make things unique.

 When the skis are pressed, here comes the treatment of excessive material.
 Of course, as with any production, this also produces waste.
 It cannot be avoided but can be at least limited.
 Skis cannot be called organic products.
 Environmentally friendly and ecological can be the recycled parts from which they are made.
-Therefore, we use Biobased Recyclable Resin.
+Therefore, we use Biobased Recyclable Resin and focus on lifespan.